vlucas/phpdotenv/README.md

 ### Integer Variables

-You might also need to ensure the the variable is of an integer value.
+You might also need to ensure that the variable is of an integer value.
 You may do the following:

 ```php
 $dotenv->required('FOO')->isInteger();